HomeToolsAbout

 Return Value

-• current is initially set to value passed to initialValue passed
+• current is initially set to a value passed to initialValue.

 Behavior

-• unlike state variable which trigger a re-render
+• unlike state variable which triggers a re-render.

 Can store information between re-renders

-• unlike regular variables which reset on every render)
+• unlike regular variables which reset on every render), ref values are preserved between renders.

 Information is local to each copy of your component